MadTeaPartyGames/the-gonzo-docs/docs/deepdive.md

 > Adding the tag **Gonzo.Effects.Kaleidoscope** will split the screen in segments and arrange them in a kaleidoscope like effect.
 It has the following settings available.
 >
 > ![](../assets/images/kaleidoscope-settings.png)
 >
+> > 1. **Amount** - This value controls how many segments there are in the kaleidoscope effect.
+> > 1. **Distortion** - This value controls how distorted the effect will be.
+The higher the value the more lens like the effect will be.
+> > 1. **Warp** - This value controls warped each segment will be.
+> > 1. **FMul** - This value controls the float multiply used in the material for this effect.
+The higher the value the further from the camera the effect will be.
+>
 > - **Letterbox**
 >